See the physical structure of the Internet

 It certainly is not in the style of the rest of Tribeca.

 The three large rectangular protrusions seen here running from ground level to the top, plus the three on the opposite side, house elevators, stairs and ductwork.
 The rectangular openings at the top and about a third of the way up are for ventilation.
+New York State actually has 10 percent of all the elevators in the US, and a majority of those are located in NYC.
+Designing custom elevators and new elevator technologies is necessary if architects want to keep increasing the height of NYC skyscrapers.

 Despite all the design and planning, it isn't perfect.
 It completely failed on September 17, 1991.